jeannafta/trajnetplusplusbaselines/README.rst

    However, this schene showed that in some cases, the directional MLP model behaves better than the directional LSTM.

-   As for the results of each model: (from top to bottom: Directionalmlp, Occupancy, Directional, Vanilla)
+   As for the results of each model:

    .. figure:: docs/train/Results_new.JPG